Non-Insured Health Benefits: Drug benefit list

 New clients requiring drugs on the special formulary will be identified for coverage through the usual prior approval process.
 Once the client is confirmed as eligible, coverage will automatically be extended to all drugs in the special formulary for as long as needed.

 Clients diagnosed with a terminal illness and are near the end of life will be eligible to receive a list of supplemental benefits that are not included in the NIHB Drug Benefit List.
-The palliative care formulary includes medications used to provide comfort to those near the end of life.
+The end of life care formulary includes medications used to provide comfort to those near the end of life.

-Requests for any of the drug identification numbers on the palliative care formulary will generate a palliative care application form, faxed to the prescriber.
-Once completed and submitted, the recipient will be eligible for all medications on the palliative care formulary for 6 months if the following criteria are met:
+Requests for any of the drug identification numbers on the end of life care formulary will generate a end of life care application form, faxed to the prescriber.
+Once completed and submitted, the recipient will be eligible for all medications on the end of life care formulary for 6 months if the following criteria are met: